Druwww/19_20_TWOIng4_Project/backend/README.md

--sensors/lastSensors : return the n last sensor created in time (n define in the body by numberSensors) -measures/lastMeasures : return numberMeasures in body last measurer from all collection -measure/lastMeasure : return numberMeasures(in body) last measurer from all the param give in the body (like get measure)
+-sensors/lastSensors : return the n last sensor created in time (n define in the body by numberSensors) -measures/lastMeasures : return numberMeasures in body last measurer from all collection -measure/lastMeasure : return numberMeasures(in body) last measurer from all the param give in the body (like get measure) -measures/timeMeasures : return a list of hours and number of measure done at this hours -measures/timeMeasuresType : same but in the body you specify the type of measure (humidity, temperature, ...)